DavidWise/DWGitSH/readme.md

   - `Get-GitDetails` - returns detailed information about the current repository in a form that can be used in subsequent PowerShell commands
   - `Write-Text` - like Write-Host except that it can use the color groups defined for the shell, including the custom colors.
 Custom color groups are also supported
   - `Get-GitLog` - returns the git log as an object that can be manipulated in powershell.
 Supports `-After` and `-Before` date restrictions as well as the built-in options that git log offers.
+  - `Get-GitConfig` - return an object that contains key information from the config as well as a list of all of the config values in a Dictionary<string, string>
   - `Get-GitshVersion` - returns the current version number.
 This is also shown when starting the shell

 # Setup
 1. Clone the Repo
-2. Build it in Visual Studio / Rider
+2. Build it in Visual Studio
 3. Copy the contents of the `Gitsh.Extensions/Deploy` folder to a more permanent location on your local drive
 4. Start PowerShell and type
     ```PowerShell